Marceloasf/java-certification/src/ocp/chapter/sixteen/README.md

 As we can see in the example above, the usage of the final and effectively final variables is different than the common resource declaration one, but it works the same way.
 About effectively final, just remember that we know that this movieReader variable is effectively final because it gets assigned a value **only once**.

-The following example could come accros you in the exam and is a non-compilant example:
+The following example could come across you in the exam and is a non-compilant example:

                 var writer = Files.newBufferedWriter(path);
                 try (writer) { // DOES NOT COMPILE